Firewall

 1. Go to WP Ghost > Overview or WP Ghost > Firewall.

-On Apache servers, you can place the firewall rules in htaccess file or load the firewall on the WordPress Initialization process.
+On Apache servers, you can place firewall rules directly in the .htaccess file (fastest – blocks at web server level) or load them during WordPress initialization (broader compatibility).

 Automate IP Blocking

-The Automate IP Blocking feature extends the firewall by automatically blocking IP addresses that trigger repeated security threats.
+Turn the firewall into an adaptive protection system by automatically blocking IP addresses that trigger repeated attacks.

 1. Go to WP Ghost > Firewall.